celso/celso.io/content/posts/2025-11-23-soldering-smoke-extractor.markdown

 ## It works

 The hose works as expected; it sure extracts the soldering fumes.
-I suggest adding a cone to the end of the hose later to collect the fumes more efficiently.
+I might add a cone to the end of the hose later to collect the fumes more efficiently later.
 For now, this is great.

 {{< caption image="/assets/fumes-8.gif" text="It works" >}}